nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* a NUS Sports CCA leader
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of member’s contacts
-* prefer desktop apps over other types
+* has a need to organise training sessions in multiple facilities amidst changing COVID restrictions
-* can type fast
+* can type faster than average
-* prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:

+* Sports CCAs have many members and it can be hard for the leaders to keep track of everyone’s information and availability to organise training sessions, especially with COVID restrictions.
+* SportsPA will help NUS Sports CCA leaders to be able to better manage their members’ contacts and attendance as well as training facilities to better organise CCA sessions.

 ### User stories